mroll/makeemacsawesome.github.io/index.md

 This blog accompanies my [*Make Emacs Awesome*](https://makeemacsawesome.com/) book.
-Here you can find posts on the versatity of Emacs, showing how what many consider just a text editor is actually a Swiss Army knife of computing productivity.
+Here you can find posts on the versatility of Emacs, showing how what many consider just a text editor is actually a Swiss Army knife of computing productivity.

 ## Posts